Grand Canyon Railway 29: Construction and revenue service

 In 1902, the Lake Superior and Ishpeming Railway (LS&I) authorized to purchase three 2-8-0 locomotives, following a major increase in iron ore train traffic.
 The first two locomotives (Nos.
-15-16) were delivered from the Baldwin Locomotive Works in 1905, while the third locomotive, No. 29—originally numbered 14—was delivered from the American Locomotive Company's (ALCO) Pittsburgh, Pennsylvania Works in 1906 at a cost of $15,800.
+15–16) were delivered from the Baldwin Locomotive Works in 1905 at a cost of $14,697 each, while the third locomotive, No. 29—originally numbered 14—was delivered from the American Locomotive Company's (ALCO) Pittsburg Works in 1906 at a cost of $15,800.
 (Note: Nos.
-14-16 were previously assigned by the LS&I to a small group of 0-4-0 locomotives.)
-Classified as B-4's, the three locomotives were designed with 22x30 in cylinders and a working boiler pressure of 200 psi, and they could generate 43,304 lbf of tractive effort.
+14–16 were previously assigned by the LS&I to a small group of 0-4-0 locomotives.)
+(Note: The location was known as Pittsburg Works at the time these locomotives were built from 1891 till 1911.)
+Classified as B-4s, the three locomotives were designed with 22x30 in cylinders and a working boiler pressure of 200 psi, and they could generate 43,304 lbf of tractive effort, allowing them a maximum hauling capacity of 45 hopper cars.
 The LS&I initially assigned No. 14 to pull empty hopper cars up a 1.63%-grade to iron ore mines in Negaunee and Ishpeming, Michigan.
 After the hoppers would be loaded with ore, the locomotive would pull the loaded train down the grade and onto an ore dock at Presque Isle, where the ore would be loaded into vessels for shipment across Lake Superior.
-On June 2, 1916, No. 14 pulled a loaded iron ore train out of Negaunee before it experienced a major accident; the locomotive and several hoppers toppled down a steep embankment.
+On June 2, 1916, No. 14 pulled a loaded iron ore train out of Negaunee before it experienced a major accident: the locomotive and several hoppers toppled down a steep embankment.
 It subsequently took one month to repair and return No. 14 to service.